Pap Smear or Pap Test

 Follow-up tests

-Depending on your test results, your health care provider may recommend:
+Based on your test results, your healthcare provider may recommend the following:

 - Routine testing, according to guidelines.
 Depending on your age and test results, this may be every 3 years or every 5 years.